The post is developed in partnership with BetterHelp.

 Binge eating disorder may be the most common eating disorder.
 It can be easily confused with bulimia nervosa or the binging form of anorexia nervosa.
 Like the previous disorders, people with binge eating disorder may not feel in control of their binging behaviors.
 However, people with this disorder do not partake in behaviors that restrict calories or purge the food they consume.

 Furthermore, people with this disorder are commonly overweight or obese since they do not partake in behaviors that reduce their caloric intake.
 As a result, they are at risk for obesity-related health conditions such as heart disease, stroke, and type 2 diabetes.
+However, there is help available.
+You can learn how to stop emotional eating forever with the help of a nutrition coach.

 Therefore, the common symptoms of binge eating disorder are similar to bulimia, except that there is no purging involved.
 These symptoms include: